udohsolomon/aws_openvpn_cfn/README.md

-# Automated OpenVPN Deployment to AWS EC2 instance on an existing VPC
+# OpenVPN Deployment to AWS EC2 on an existing VPC

 Deploy secure OpenVPN tunnel to an existing AWS VPC.